DragonSenses/Curiosity/TypeScript/7. Classes/classes.md

 ## Generic Classes

 Classes, much like interfaces, can be generic.
-When a generic class is instantiated with new, its type parameters are inferred the same way as in a function call:
+When a generic class is instantiated with `new`, its type parameters are inferred the same way as in a function call:

 ```ts
 class Box<Type> {